Free GST Certification Course Online

 Advances – This section needs to be filled with the rate-wise details of advances received from customers.

-HSN-wise summary- Summary of transactions on the basis of rates and HSN assigned to the various goods and services.
+HSN-wise summary- Summary of transactions based on rates and HSN assigned to the various goods and services.

 Invoice number series- Mentions the details of invoice series and the number of invoices issued and canceled.

 2. GSTR-3B: This return is the summary of the transaction details filed in GSTR-1.
 We also need to provide the input tax credit summary in this return.
-On the basis of the summary filed and the input tax credit claimed and utilized, GST payment is to be done, and then a return is to be filed before the due date of GSTR-3B.
+Based on the summary filed and the input tax credit claimed and utilized, GST payment is to be done, and then a return is to be filed before the due date of GSTR-3B.

 B) How to claim GST Input Tax Credit?

 The GST that is charged to us by our suppliers is eligible to be claimed as an input tax credit against our GST liability which we charge to our customers.
-However, unlike in the other indirect tax regimes, there are certain criteria that need to be fulfilled for claiming the ITC.
+However, unlike in the other indirect tax regimes, certain criteria need to be fulfilled for claiming the ITC.

 - The invoice needs to be a proper tax invoice in the prescribed format and cannot be a hand-written challan